LCamel/MPC-Notes/Shamir-Secret-Sharing-en-US.md

 ## Next Step

-Next, let's look at how the BGW protocol utilizes Shamir secret sharing.
+Next, let's look at how the BGW protocol utilizes Shamir's secret sharing.

 ----
 ## Postscript